VAD-GS: Visibility-Aware Densification for 3D Gaussian Splatting in Dynamic Urban Scenes: Related Work

 \subsection{Multi-View Stereo}

 MVS is a fundamental computer vision technique that reconstructs dense 3D scene geometry from a set of images with known intrinsic parameters \cite{mvs_survey}.
 Online MVS methods typically select keyframes from low-resolution video streams to perform real-time camera pose estimation and point cloud generation \cite{scannet}.
 In contrast, offline MVS approaches, typically following the SfM pipeline \cite{schonberger2016structure, DTU, ETH3d}, aim for high-resolution, large-scale scene reconstruction at the expense of greater computational complexity.
 Despite their differing objectives, both pipelines face critical challenges that directly impact reconstruction quality, particularly in view selection and depth estimation.
 For view selection, GP-MVS \cite{gpmvs} employs a heuristic pose-distance measure function to select informative keyframes, while MVSNet \cite{yao2018mvsnet} introduces a score function that ranks neighboring views based on frustum overlap.
-In terms of depth estimation, plane sweeping-based methods discretize depth candidates to construct cost volumes and measure feature similarity across warped views, thereby favoring reconstructions with higher resolution \cite{cheng2020deep, yang2022non}.
+In terms of depth estimation, plane sweeping-based methods discretize depth candidates to construct cost volumes and measure feature similarity across warped views, thereby favoring reconstructions with higher resolution \cite{cheng2020deep, yang2022non, guo2024planestereo}.
 In contrast, patch matching-based approaches achieve high efficiency by randomly sampling depth guesses for individual pixels and iteratively propagating plausible estimates from neighboring pixels \cite{Xu2020ACMP, wang2021patchmatchnet}.
-In this work, we exploit MVS consistency not only to guide the densification of Gaussian primitives for each object but also to provide geometric supervision that complements photometric gradient-based optimization.
+In this work, we exploit MVS consistency not only to guide the densification of Gaussian primitives for each object, but also to provide geometric supervision that complements photometric gradient-based optimization.
+More importantly, we extend MVS consistency to dynamic settings where both objects and cameras are in motion, which remains challenging for existing methods.